rajivgangadharan/ai-for-field-engineers/solution-architecture.md

 ## Data Ingestion Segment

 Each type of data needs to be handled separately, in an industrial setting this is key for the success of the RAG system which we are doing the Architecture Development for.

+1. OCR using tools like _Tesseract_ will be required for scanned pdfs
+2. For processing tables libraries like _camelot_ are required
+3. We may even need paid services like llamaparse for parsing pdf documents

+The eventual destination of this stage is primarily a data lake.
+The secondary storage will be a vector database but that will happen later in the data processing pipelines.

+The metadata extracted from the pdf files provide very rich context for retrieval.
+It is often used for filtering in the case of vector databases like _qdrant_.

 ```mermaid